leonschreuder/vim-grand/README.md

-# Vim-GrAnd - Vim plugin for developing Gradle based Android projects.
+# Vim-Grand - a GRadle ANDroid plugin

 This is a Vim plugin for Android development using Gradle as a build system.
-It will be based on the excellent hsanson/vim-android plugin, except that it will be written mostly in python, is unit tested, and is meant fo gradle only.
+It is based on the excellent hsanson/vim-android plugin, except that it is be written mostly in python, is unit tested (when possible/sane), and is meant for gradle only.

-There is not much here yet as it is very much a work in progress.
-Maybe the development branch already has something interesting.
+Getting all paths for syntastic is in place, as well as generating the (exurbitant) tags file.